 Leaving the EU now offers us an opportunity to forge a new role for ourselves in the world.
 The British Government will negotiate our own trade agreements and will continue to be a positive and powerful global force for free trade.

 Apart from the opportunity to negotiate new trade deals with our partners overseas, leaving the EU will give fresh impetus to our bilateral relationships on a broader level.
-So, while I am familiar with the quote in question, I would rather focus on great people and positive examples of bilateral contact (from Crnjanski to Peki?, from Dositej Obradovi? to Slobodan Jovanovi?), as well as future opportunities for collaboration.
+So, while I am familiar with the quote in question, I would rather focus on great people and positive examples of bilateral contact (from Crnjanski to Pekic, from Dositej Obradovic to Slobodan Jovanovic), as well as future opportunities for collaboration.

 For us working with Serbia, next year’s anniversary is a very important one.
 It is an opportunity to remember and pay tribute to hundreds of people from all walks of life who have worked on promoting this relationship over many years.